m-adeel12/devops-learning-journey/05-docker/notes/README.md

   4. WORKDIR- Sets the working directory for subsequent instructions, this ensures the command runs in the correct directory within the container.
   5. CMD- Specifies the command to run when the container starts

+## Docker Networking

+- Docker provides several default network options that you can use to manage how networks containers communicate.
+- Bridge Network is a default network mode for containers on the same machine, containers on the bridge network can communicate with each other using their own IP addresses.
+- Host mode - In host mode a container uses the host machines network directly without any isolation.
+This is useful for containers that need to interact closely with the hosts system.
+- None- This option gives a container no network interface at all which makes it completely isolated.
+This is used when you want to ensure a container has no network access whatsoever which could be useful for certain security scenarios
+- In the context of DevOps, Docker Networking is extremely important because it simplifies the implementation of microservices architecture.
+Microservices allow different parts of an application to run as independent services each in its own container.
+It ensures these services can communicate with each other efficiently and securely.